 - A canvas

-Regardless of the specific visual format you decide to use, you want to make sure that the actual image or video you choose accomplishes three things:
+Regardless of the specific visual format you decide to use, you want to make sure that the actual image or video you choose accomplishes four things:

 - Uses bright colors